Jose2610/AGproject/README.md

 Once the emulated device has started up, navigate the AGproject folder to find the built APK.
 The location should be AGproject\android\apks\app-release.apk.
 Then simply drag and drop the file onto the emulated device.
 A tooltip should appear saying **APK's will be installed.**.
 The application should then be installed on the device and should be ready to run!

-> *If you would like to run the application on a real Android device, simply use the APK found in step 5 and place that in your phone's storage device.
+> *If you would like to run the application on a real Android device, simply place the APK found in step 5 and place that in your phone's storage device.
 Then, on your phone, open the files app and locate the APK copied on your device.
 Click on the apk and the application should download.
 However, I do understand the issues with privacy that may come with installing an untrusted application on your device.
 If you would not like to do this, then please follow the virtual guide.
-I will include a video that shows the apk being installed and used on my personal device, that way you do not need to download it onto your device.*
+I will post a video that you could view from my device with the apk being installed and used, however, if you decide not to download it onto your device.*

 ### Running Application on iOS (Virtual)
+Unfortunately, I do not have/own a Mac or Apple computer to program this application onto iOS, therefore I could not build and test the application on iOS devices.
+I was however able to borrow a MacBook from a friend but was unsuccessful in downloading the necessary packages to set up the development environment of the program.
+While I am not sure if the application would have run without any modifications or tweaks, I am still happy to have at least accomplished building and running the application on Android.